danielguerra69/kibana-x-pack/Readme.md

 # About

-Elasticsearch & Kibana with x-pack plugin installed.
+Kibana 6 with x-pack plugin installed.
-Build from the official elasticsearch repo.
+Based on alpine linux for minimal size.

 # Usage